 - Teeth exposed toward the other dog

-If you see these behaviors, calmly remove your dog or redirect his attention to something else.
+If you see these behaviors, calmly remove your dog or redirect their attention to something else.

-If you’ve brought home a puppy, you’re in a good spot: his behavior is yours to shape.
-If you have an older dog and you suspect he may be dog-aggressive, training–or rather, retraining–will be much trickier.
+If you’ve brought home a puppy, you’re in a good spot: their behavior is yours to shape.
+If you have an older dog and you suspect they may be dog-aggressive, training–or rather, retraining–will be much trickier.
 In such cases, consulting a professional is always the best path.

 There’s no surefire way to prevent aggression, but there are basic steps you can take to greatly decrease the chances your dog will develop a problem: